Edinburgh Festival Fringe: Veteran performers

 Arthur Smith, Paul Merton, Barry Cryer and Richard Herring are among the comedians who have performed at more Edinburgh Fringe festivals than anyone else.
-Arthur Smith has performed regularly at the Festival for over 40 years (since 1977), Paul Merton has been performing regularly at the festival since 1985.
+Arthur Smith has performed regularly at the Festival for more than 40 years (since 1977); Paul Merton has been performing regularly at the festival since 1985.
 Barry Cryer performed at about 25 Edinburgh Fringes (since the 90s) and Richard Herring has performed at 25 Fringes (since 1987).
 Nicholas Parsons attended the very first Fringe as a 23-year-old in 1947 and hosted his long-standing Happy Hour show until his death, aged 96.

 Officials and administrators

 Jonathan Miller became chair in 1983, followed by Elizabeth Smith, Baroness Smith (widow of former Labour Leader John Smith).
 The current chair is Benny Higgins, who succeeded Professor Sir Timothy O'Shea in 2021.

 The first full-time Fringe chief was John Milligan, who had worked for the Arts Council and been a researcher with BBC Scotland.
 He left in 1976 to run the Craigmillar Festival, and was succeeded by Alistair Moffat, who had been involved in running the first St Andrews Festival in 1971 and had organised a small festival in his hometown of Kelso in 1972.

 Moffat left in 1981 to become Head of Arts at Scottish Television.
 He was replaced by Michael Dale, who had worked with Moffat at the St Andrews Festival and was recommended to apply by him.
 He had worked at the Cambridge Arts Theatre and Young Vic.

 Dale departed in 1986 to become Head of Events for the Glasgow Garden Festival and was succeeded by his deputy, Mhairi Mackenzie-Robinson, who left in 1993 to pursue a career in business.
 Hilary Strong served in the position until 1999, when she then became director of the Greenwich Theatre.
 She was followed by Paul Gudgin (2000–2007), Jon Morgan (2007–2008) and Kath Mainland (2008–2016).
 In November 2015, Mainland announced her decision to step down as Chief Executive to take on the role of executive director of the Melbourne Festival, and in early 2016 it was announced that her successor would be Shona McCarthy, who had headed up the 2013 Derry-Londonderry UK City of Culture.
 She took up the position in March 2016, and held it for nine years until March 2025; she was succeeded the following month by Tony Lankester.